BacterialCommunitiesAndPopulation/Thursday19thMay/GROUP_WORK.md

 Run FastTree.

-*Note: if the directory where FastTree is different be sure to call it correctly.
+*Note: be sure that the path to FastTree is correct.
 I'm assuming you are still in taito-shell.*

 ```
 $HOME/appl_taito/FastTree -nt < core_gene_alignment.aln > core_gene_alignment.nwk